dortania/OpenCore-Install-Guide/config.plist/haswell.md

 Users of ProperTree will also get the benefit of running the Snapshot function which will add all the Firmware drivers, kexts and SSDTs into your config.plist\(Cmd/Crtl + R and point to your OC folder\).

-Do note that images will not always be the most up-to-date so please read the text below them.
+Do note that images will not always be the most up-to-date so please read the text below them, if nothing's mentioned then leave as default.

 **And read this guide more than once before setting up OpenCore and make sure you have it set up correctly**